Barn Owl: Spiritual Meaning, Dream Meaning, Symbolism & More

 This meaning is all about embracing the challenges one is faced with in order to deepen our faith and belief in Christ.

 As a Christian, if you are visited by the spirit of an owl either in real life, in dreams, or in imagery around you, it may be a sign to examine your faith.
-Go inward to strengthen your spiritual relationship with God and the natural world.

 RELATED: Pegasus: Spiritual Meaning, Dream Meaning, Symbolism & More

-Barn Owl Dreams
+Decoding the Symbolism of Barn Owl Dreams

 When you dream about a barn owl, it may be your spirit guide trying to warn you of an incoming threat or challenge that you should pay attention to.

-It could also mean that part of your intuition is calling out to you, and you have been willfully ignoring signs about someone in your life.
 You will do your best to listen to your intuition and see the barn owl’s visit as a sign to listen to your gut about someone’s true intentions.

 Consider all the emotions you felt during your dream- were you feeling fear and anxiety?
 If so, you may be putting off a situation that you need to rip the bandaid off and confront.
-A screeching barn owl can also be a sign to wake up your unconscious mind and tackle something that you refuse to acknowledge.

 Dreaming of a dead owl can signify change and transformation within your life.